kartikwar/nr-site-tagging-pilot/utils/README.md

 ---

 ### `logger.py`
-- Logs structured metadata for each processed file to `logs/metadata_log.csv`.
+- Logs structured metadata for each processed file to a target .csv log file.
+- In normal mode, logs to `data/logs/metadata_log.csv`.
+- In evaluation mode, logs to `data/evaluation/evaluation_log.csv`.
+- Automatically initializes headers if the file doesn’t exist.
 - Supports logging fields including:
   - Original and new filename
   - Site ID